-Division is the opposite operation to multiplication.
+Division is the inverse operation to multiplication.
 When we are trying to distribute something evenly or with a remainder among a group of people or split something into smaller components – we are dividing.
 We cannot divide by 0, since no splitting or sharing is taking place.

 We use the ÷ symbol, or sometimes the / symbol to demonstrate division.
 The symbol ÷, called obelus or obel (from the Greek οβελοσ), was introduced by the Swiss mathematician Johann Henrich Rhan in 1659.

 Knowing the multiplication tables can help with division.

 To divide larger numbers, we need to understand the place value of each digit within each number.
 Then use the method of long division.
 In order to set up a long division operation, write the dividend on the right, under the division symbol, and the divisor to the left on the outside.
 The result of dividing any two numbers by each other is called a quotient and it will go on top of a division symbol.

 Watch the video below to see a step-by-step demonstration.